Without mention of Ayodhya and PM, no speech is complete from treasury benches: John Brittas | Politics

 Shiv Sena (UBT) MP Arvind Ganpat Sawant said that the Ram temple has not been made possible today due to any single person and those who had not even gone there are claiming credit for it.

-Participating in the debate, Sawant said that Lord Ram is 'niti' for many and 'rajniti' for others.
+Participating in the debate in Lok Sabha, Sawant said that Lord Ram is ''niti for us'' and ''rajniti for some''.

 ''We are happy about the Ram temple construction.
 We should also remember those who sacrificed their lives for the Ram temple.
 The temple construction has been made possible today not because of the efforts of one person.